Springerle/sphinx-document/README.md

 cookiecutter "https://github.com/Springerle/sphinx-document"
 ```

-You'll get asked a few questions, the project directory is created in the current workding directory based on your input.
+You'll get asked a few questions, the project directory is created in the current working directory based on your input.
 Commit the new project *unchanged* into a new git repository directly after that, before you build it or change anything – this is important to make later updates easier.

 If you use this often (more than once), it makes sense to copy manifest values as requested by ``cookiecutter.json``, like your name, to the ``default_context`` of your ``~/.cookiecutterrc``.
 This saves a lot of typing on project creation, and reduces typos.